rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 # Install RhoMobile Suite
-The RhoMobile Suite installer installs Rho products, such as Rhodes, RhoConnect, RhoElements, and RhoStudio.
+The RhoMobile installer places the Rhodes open-source development framework and the RhoStudio (Eclipse) IDE on the development host system.
+Also included are Zebra's RhoConnect and RhoElements components.
+These optional modules can be used to create apps that connect and sync with one or more back-end systems and/or that support Zebra's enterprise-grade devices.

+RhoMobile also depends on Java, Ruby, Git and other tools.
+Depending on the development host platform, these components are either installed automatically with the main suite or must be installed manually using the platform-specific processes below. **Please read and follow all instructions carefully for a trouble-free installation!**

 ## Windows 32-bit
-### Ruby
-RhoMobile Suite installer for Windows contains Ruby 1.9.3-p194.
-This Ruby is used for rake commands on the developer computer and to run RhoConnect applications.

-RhoMobile Native applications use Ruby 1.9.2-p290.
-This Ruby is used on devices.

-### Java Development Kit
-Ensure that Java Development Kit is installed.
-The Sun JDK for Windows is available [here](http://java.sun.com/javase/downloads/index.jsp).

-### Download and Install
+### STEP 1: Download the RhoMobile Suite Installer
-Download and run the latest [Motorola RhoMobile Suite Installer](http://rhomobile.com/download/) for Windows.
-This installs the [Ruby stack](http://www.ruby-lang.org/en/), [Redis](http://redis.io/), Rhodes, RhoElements, RhoConnect and RhoConnect-Client packages.
+[Download the RhoMobile Suite Installer for Windows](http://rhomobile.com/download/) and launch it.
+This will install Rhodes, RhoStudio, RhoConnect and RhoElements, we well as [Ruby](http://www.ruby-lang.org/en/) and [Redis](http://redis.io/) open source tools.

+Additional installers will automatically launch for [Git](https://github.com/) and [Node.js](https://nodejs.org/).
+Follow prompts and read and accept those open-source license agreements as appropriate.

-**NOTE: If you use Symantec Antivirus it can warn about "Suspicious.MLApp" security risk in rubyw.exe file during installation.
-It is known false positive in Symantec antivirus.<br>Ignore this warning.**
+**NOTE: During installation, certain virus detectors might warn about a "Suspicious.MLApp" security risk in the "rubyw.exe" file.
+This is known false positive and can be ignored.<br>**

-**NOTE: Use Motorola RhoStudio 32-bit launcher to run RhoStudio.**
+### STEP 2: Install the Java Development Kit
+RhoStudio requires the Java Development kit, which is different than the Java that might already be present for your browsers.
+Unless you're sure you already have it, visit [Oracle's Java Developer Kit download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and select, download and install the version that's appropriate for your system.

-### Setting the JDK Path
+#### Setting the JDK Path
 Go to RhoStudio Preferences (Windows -> Preferences), select RhoMobile section and set the Java bin path.
 Set this path to JDK, such as <tt>C:\Program Files\Java\jdk&lt;version number&gt;\bin</tt> .

+### STEP 3: Launch RhoStudio Using the Rho Launcher

-### Understanding the Windows Installation
+Understanding the Windows Installation
 Once you install Motorola RhoMobile Suite on Windows, you will see Motorola RhoMobile Suite on the Windows Start menu with the following options:

 * A link to the [developer community](http://developer.motorolasolutions.com).